luisaveiro/playground/README.md

 aims to offer a simple approach to setting up databases for a local environment.

 [Docker Reverse Proxy](https://github.com/luisaveiro/docker-reverse-proxy)
-offers a simple approach to have Caddy Server has a local reverse proxy for your Docker containers.
+offers a simple approach to having a Caddy Server as a local reverse proxy for your Docker containers.

 [Programiz](https://www.programiz.com/) let's you learn to code in Python,